BolajiAyodeji/bolajiayodeji.com/content/rd/the-growth-mindet-demystified.md

 The list continues...

-> "The growth mindset does allow people to love what they're doing — and continue
+> "The growth mindset does allow people to love what they're doing and continue
-> to love it in the face of difficulties. … The growth mindset allows people to value what they're doing regardless of the outcome." — Dr Dweck
+> to love it in the face of difficulties, the growth mindset allows people to value what they're doing regardless of the outcome." — Dr Dweck

 Now, this is pretty much it, Plants don't grow and become fruitful once its seed